 PHS City Harvest is powered by partnership.
 With training from PHS staff, inmates of the Philadelphia Prison System grow seedlings at a prison greenhouse, and thousands more seedlings are started at neighborhood-based greenhouses run by nonprofit partners.
 The inmates receive training in gardening and basic landscaping along with valuable life-skills lessons.
-The seedlings are then transplanted and grown in community gardens throughout the city, as well as in the prison’s onsite garden.
+250,000 seedlings are then transplanted and grown in 140 urban farms and gardens throughout the city, as well as in the prison’s onsite garden.

-With facilitation from SHARE (Self Help and Resource Exchange, a food distribution network), the resulting produce is donated to food cupboards, and the Health Promotion Council offers tastings, nutrition workshops, and cooking demonstrations at cupboards and gardens.
+With facilitation from SHARE (Self Help and Resource Exchange, a food distribution network), the resulting produce is donated to food cupboards.

-PHS City Harvest gardeners grow and donate more than 20,000 pounds of produce each year, helping to feed about 1,000 families per week during the growing season, including residents of neighborhoods with some of the highest rates of poverty and food insecurity in the region.
+PHS City Harvest gardeners grow and donate more than 55,000 pounds of produce each year, helping to feed over 1,200 families per week during the growing season, including residents of neighborhoods with some of the highest rates of poverty and food insecurity in the region.

 The Bennett Family Foundation